-The word “parvatha” is derived from a Sanskrit word meaning “mountain” and “asana” meaning “posture” or “seat”.
+The word “Parvathasana” is derived from the Sanskrit word “Parvat” meaning “mountain” and “Asana” meaning “posture”.
+It is commonly called ” Seated Mountain pose” in English.

 - Sit in sukhasana or padmasana.